-Systems thinking is a 'mental model' of how we see and talk about our realities that help us to better understand and work with 'systems' that influence and shape the quality of our lives, Greth Evans Msc.
+Systems thinking is a 'mental model' of how we see and talk about our realities that help us to better understand and work with 'systems' that influence and shape the quality of our lives, Gareth Evans Msc.

 Navigating the Systems thinking Environment

 The splintering of the systems movement into warring factions championing soft systems thinking against hard systems thinking and critical systems thinking against soft systems thinking may provide amusement to academics but is alienating to practitioners.
-MICHAEL C. JACKSON
+Prof. MICHAEL C. JACKSON

 What do I suggest for others to move forward?
 I am not exactly sure, and I would welcome suggestions.
-I would encourage learners to seek out those who they resonate with, and reject those who they dont.
+Certainly I would encourage learners to seek out those who they resonate with, and reject those who they don't.
 Read, connect, visit, and work with those you find attracted to, and move away from those who you find express behaviours and attitudes that repulse.
 Thats what I did, and it has helped me.
 Oh, and the most important thing, practice it, do it, make mistakes and apply and learn.

 Complexity & Grint

-Complexity, It messes with our Rationality.
+Complexity, it messes with our rationality.
 Let go of that rationality as a cage and allow complexity to become normal.

-My experience of Outcomes of Good Service Design
+My Experience of Outcomes of Good Service Design

 As an exercise, which I do not know if has any value out not, I have decided to write a first draft of a set of Good Service Design principles.
 (I was inspired by Rams the product designers principles).
 Any feedback would be welcome, as I expect these principles to change significantly: